BlinkID/blinkid-react-native/README.md

       /**
        * Call the performScan method, where the SDK and session settings
        * need to be passed.
+       *
-       * Here, you can also pass the optional ClassFilter.
+       * Here, you can also pass the optional BlinkIdUiSettings and ClassFilter
+       * parameters.
        */
-      await performScan(sdkSettings, sessionSettings)
+      await performScan(sdkSettings, sessionSettings, uiSettings)
         .then((result: BlinkIdScanningResult) => {
           // handle the results here.
           console.log(result.firstName?.value);